Timurid Empire: Art

-Timurid architecture
+Architecture

-Timurid architecture drew on and developed many Seljuq traditions.
-Turquoise and blue tiles forming intricate linear and geometric patterns decorated the facades of buildings.
-Sometimes the interior was decorated similarly, with painting and stucco relief further enriching the effect.
-Timurid architecture is the pinnacle of Islamic art in Central Asia.
-Spectacular and stately edifices erected by Timur and his successors in Samarkand and Herat helped to disseminate the influence of the Ilkhanid school of art in India, thus giving rise to the celebrated Mughal (or Mongol) school of architecture.
-Timurid architecture started with the sanctuary of Ahmed Yasawi in present-day Kazakhstan and culminated in Timur's mausoleum Gur-e Amir in Samarkand.
-The 14th-century mausoleum of the conqueror is covered with "turquoise Persian tiles".
-Nearby, in the center of the ancient town, a "Persian style madrasa" (religious school) and a "Persian style mosque" by Ulugh Beg is observed.
-The mausoleums of Timurid princes, with their turquoise and blue-tiled domes remain among the most refined and exquisite Persian architecture.
-Axial symmetry is a characteristic of all major Timurid structures, notably the Shāh-e Zenda in Samarkand, the Musallah complex in Herat, and the mosque of Gawhar Shad in Mashhad.
-Double domes of various shapes abound, and the outsides are perfused with brilliant colors.
-Timur's dominance of the region strengthened the influence of his capital and Persian architecture upon India.
+Timurid architecture elaborated on the existing tradition of Iranian and Central Asian architecture that had grown up to the preceding Ilkhanid period.
+The Timurid style is distinguished by large-scale buildings, layouts with strong axial symmetry, prominent double-shelled domes in bulbous form, rich exterior tile decoration (in both tile mosaic and banna'i techniques), and sophisticated interior vaulting.
+Timur used various tools for legitimisation, including urban planning in his capital, Samarkand.
+One of the earliest surviving Timurid monuments is the Mausoleum of Khoja Ahmed Yasawi in present-day Kazakhstan (1389–1399).
+Many of the major imperial monuments of the era are found in Samarkand, including the Gur-i Amir Mausoleum (completed c.
+1404), the Bibi-Khanym Mosque (1399–1404), the Shah-i Zinda necropolis (late 14th to early 15th centuries), and the Ulugh Beg Madrasa (1417–1420).
+The most important patron of architecture in the 15th century was Gawhar Shad, whose constructions demonstrate a high quality of decoration and increasingly elaborate structural elements, with important examples being her religious and funerary complex in Herat and the mosque of Gawhar Shad in Mashhad.
+The power and prestige of the empire, along with the scale of its patronage, ensured that its architectural style was a major subsequent influence in many regions.
+In Iran, it was inherited by the Safavids, while in the east it was inherited by the Mughals (of Timurid origin) on the Indian subcontinent, where it was blended with Indo-Islamic influences to create the Mughal style.
+Further west, it also influenced early Ottoman architecture.

 Military

 In the Chagatay translation of Ali Yazdi's Zafarnama, Timur's army is called a "Chagatay army" (Čaġatāy čerigi).
+Potentially a reference to the Chagatai Khanate.

 The Timurids relied on the conscription of troops from settled populations.
 They were unable to fully subjugate many other nomadic tribes.
 This was not because of lack of military power as Timur succeeded in defeating them, but rather because he was unwilling to integrate autonomous tribes into his power structure due to his centralised governance.
 The tribes were too mobile to effectively suppress and the loss of their autonomy was unattractive to them.
 Hence, Timur was unable to win the loyalty of the tribes, and his hold over them did not survive his death.

 The role of slave soldiers such as the ghilman and mamluks was considerably smaller in Mongol-based armies like the Timurids, as compared to other Islamic societies.

 The Timurids had a contingent called the nambardar levy, which mostly consisted of native Iranians, and occasionally scholars and fiscal administrators.
 The nambardar were used to bolster the size of the army for large expeditions.